‘Hubble Repair Man’ Jeffrey A. Hoffman

 Date: 26 June 2018: 20.00 to 22.00, Aula Congrescentrum, Delft

-For: staff, students and alumni at TU Delft
+For: staff, students, alumni at TU Delft and the general public.

 The Hubble Space Telescope, launched in 1990, was not an immediate success.
 In 1993, Professor Jeffrey A. Hoffman was one of the NASA astronauts who carried out repair work on the telescope in a number of space walks ( STS-61 mission).
 On 26 June 2018 Prof. Hoffman will speak to alumni, staff and students of TU Delft and the University of Leiden about his mission and his work as the ‘Hubble Repair Man.’